Sue Rahr

-Susan L. Rahr is a former American law enforcement officer who served as the Sheriff of King County, Washington from 2005 to 2012.
-Rahr was appointed Interim Police Chief of the Seattle Police Department by Seattle Mayor Bruce Harrell on May 30, 2024 and served until January 31, 2025.
+Susan L. Rahr is a former American law enforcement officer who served as the Sheriff of King County, Washington from 2005 to 2012, the first woman to hold the position.
+Her tenure as sheriff drew scrutiny over the department's handling of deputy misconduct and internal discipline, including a Seattle Post-Intelligencer investigative series and her settlement with detective Dan Ring.
+In 2012 she became executive director of the Washington State Criminal Justice Training Commission, and she was Interim Police Chief of the Seattle Police Department from May 30, 2024 to January 31, 2025.

 Early life and education

 Rahr was born in Laramie, Wyoming and raised in Bellevue, Washington.
 Rahr earned a Bachelor of Arts degree in Criminal Justice from Washington State University, graduating cum laude.
 She also attended the National Sheriff’s Institute and Federal Bureau of Investigation National Executive Institute.